Alexandre de Moraes: Twitter suspension in Brazil

 In Brazilian law it is understood that freedom of expression cannot overlap with other rights; for example, media outlets cannot propagate racism, disseminate prejudice or violate people's privacy.
-The Constitution itself provides that the freedom of one individual cannot harm that of another.
+The Brazilian Constitution provides that the freedom of one individual cannot harm that of another.
 Section X of article 5, for example, determines the protection of intimacy, privacy, honor and image of people.

 In April 2024, X (formerly Twitter) owner Elon Musk accused Moraes of "brazenly and repeatedly betraying the constitution and people of Brazil" in response to the Supreme Federal Court's order to block several X accounts, arguing combat of digital militias.
 This in turn resulted in the Supreme Federal Court opening a criminal inquiry against Musk for spreading hate speech, encouragement of violence, data exposure and alleged obstruction of investigations.
 The exchange has elicited mixed reactions both from Brazilian politicians as well as international netizens.
 In August 2024, X's press service accused Moraes of threatening to arrest the social network's employees in Brazil for failing to comply with blocking orders.
 In response, X announced the closure of its representative office in the country.
 Elon Musk again lashed out at the judge and proposed impeaching him.

 On 30 August 2024, X was suspended nationwide for failing to follow the directive, and Moraes set a fine of 50,000 Brazilian reais (roughly $8,900 USD) per day for anyone using VPNs to access it.
 Shortly thereafter, X created the @AlexandreFiles account, purportedly in order to "reveal the unlawful directives issued to X by Alexandre de Moraes" and posted several allegedly illegal court requests that had made of X. On 2 September, the Supreme Court of Brazil upheld the ruling by Moraes.